 SCS can play a vital role as part of a larger public health approach to drug policy.
 SCS are intended to complement – not replace – existing prevention, harm reduction and treatment interventions.

-- There are approximately 100 SCS currently operating in over 65 cities around the world in ten countries (Switzerland, Germany, the Netherlands, Norway, Luxembourg, Spain, Denmark, France, Australia, and Canada) – but none in the U.S. There are plans for the opening of SCS in Scotland, Ireland, major cities across Canada, and most recently in Seattle, W
+- There are approximately 100 SCS currently operating in over 65 cities around the world in ten countries (Switzerland, Germany, the Netherlands, Norway, Luxembourg, Spain, Denmark, France, Australia, and Canada) – but none in the U.S. There are plans for the opening of SCS in Scotland, Ireland, major cities across Canada, and most recently in Seattle and Philadelphia.

 - Numerous evidence-based, peer-reviewed studies have proven the positive impacts of supervised injection services, including:

 - Increasing use of substance use disorder treatment, especially among people who distrust the treatment system and are unlikely to seek treatment on their own

 - Reducing public disorder, reducing public injecting, and increasing public safety

 - Attracting and retaining a population of people who inject drugs and are at a high risk for infectious disease and overdose

 - Reducing HIV and hepatitis C risk behavior (i.e. syringe sharing, unsafe sex)

 - Reducing the prevalence and harms of bacterial infections